Tongue Cancer

 Speech functions after tongue cancer surgery

 Language and mouth play an important role in the pronunciation of letters and words.
 Surgeries in these areas affect speech function.
 After the surgical wounds of the tongue and mouth of the patient heal, the speech becomes more easily understood.
 However, language plays an important role in the pronunciation of some letters.
 In this respect, the pronunciation of these letters may be less clear in the patient after part of the tongue is removed due to the tumor.
-In these cases, voice and speech therapists can assist the patient to deal with pronunciation problems.
+In these cases, voice and speech therapists can assist the patient in dealing with pronunciation problems.

 Taste functions after tongue cancer treatment